fergald/explainer-bfcache-ccns/README.md

 and we expect that to be tied to secure cookies.
 These sites can use the new [API][api] and can also use any of the mitigitations for [stale information](#stale-information).

+### Sensitive information in non-CCNS RPCs responses

+It is possible that an RPC response does not have CCNS despite containing sensitive information.
+This would allow the sensitive information to be cached stored on disk while the page containing it is not.
+This seems like it would have to be an error by the site.

+That said, such errors may occur and our proposal could reveal that error which was previous mitigated by having CCNS on the main page.

 ## Security considerations